BMW X5 review - Interior, design and technology

 Sat-nav, stereo and infotainment

-The new infotainment system features wireless Apple CarPlay connectivity, but there’s still no Android Auto connection.
+The new infotainment system features wireless Apple CarPlay connectivity, but there’s still no Android Auto connection, although BMW says this will become available from mid-2020.
 The main interface is the iDrive controller and the 12.3-inch screen with crisp graphics, while another 12.3-inch screen replaces the traditional infotainment pack, but it’s not as configurable as Audi’s Virtual Cockpit.

 As you’d expect the X5 comes with fully featured sat-nav and audio, but if you’re really hard to please there’s a Bowers & Wilkins audio option with 20 speakers and 1,500 Watts of sound.